mohamedsaif/IntelligentExperiences.OnContainers/README.md

 - Power BI
 - and many more

-I'm really excited to share with you the great journey I took to build such system.
+I'm really excited to share with you the great journey I took to build this system.

 ## Workshop Agenda